What’s Changed?

 Our company is not ready to give this level of detail to our managers, how would that work?

-When sharing reports to your managers, you still have the option to disable demographics, which will leave the Driver Analysis at the report level.
+When sharing reports with your managers, you still have the option to disable demographics, which will leave the Driver Analysis at the report level.